tact-lang/jetton/docs/feature-rich.md

     D ->>+ C: JettonTransfer with 0x4 mode<BR />(0xf8a7ea5)
-    C ->>+ E: Internal transfer message <BR> with notification state init Note left of F: Receiver account <br> will be deployed with this E ->>+ F: JettonNotification <BR> with state init
+    C ->>+ E: Internal transfer message <BR> with notification state init Note left of F: Receiver account <br> will be deployed with this msg E ->>+ F: JettonNotification <BR> with state init
 ```